TsOeMar/Data-Portfolio/Certifications - Learning Path/README.md

 ## 2021/2022: DataCamp Data Analyst/Scientist Course
 Following two years of hands-on experience as a functional application administrator (XLS, SQL, VB, PBI), I aspired to further develop in the field of data analysis and science.
 Given the circumstances surrounding Covid, I opted for an online course through DataCamp.
 This trajectory covered various tools, with a concentration on Python and SQL.
 A range of topics was addressed, spanning from fundamental concepts to conducting Exploratory Data Analyses (EDA) and advanced machine learning techniques.

-## 2018: NCOI Industrial Engineering & Management
+## 2018: NCOI bachelor’s Industrial Engineering & Management
 During this period, I was a member of the company's business bureau, where my responsibilities encompassed production planning, procurement of goods, and the configuration of bills of materials along with their associated production routings.
 This role served as the crucial link between the operational floor and the ERP system.
 Pursuing this education was a valuable complement to my knowledge, with a specific focus on in-depth analysis of processes and the pursuit of optimal efficiency.